iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 I hear a lot of talking points by people that use [browserify](http://browserify.org/) about not wanting to bundle their JavaScript modules only in production, which is the common strategy that [Require.js](http://requirejs.org/) promotes.
-It is possible, using beefy and r.js to emulate the bundle during development workflow.
+It is possible, using beefy and r.js to emulate the bundle-during-development workflow.
 This post will take you through the steps needed to set up that type of environment.

 ## What is beefy?